yakob-abada/go-api/README.md

 The API should now be running on `http://localhost:8080`.

 ## Gym application
-- It exposes come Restful APIs that ables loggedin gym members to list all active sessions for given week and join them if it's not full.
+- It exposes come Restful APIs that ables loggedin gym members to list all active sessions for given week and join. them if it's not full.
     - GET `http://localhost:8080/active-session` -> to get active session for given week.
     - POST `http://localhost:8080/login` -> to login and retrieve JWT token.
         - body